magahu/chat-form/README.md

 ## Configuration

-Clone this repository, run nmp i and run the development server.
+Clone this repository, run nmp to run the development server.
 Navigate to you localhost and see the app.

 ## Some views of this app